-Natural gas from the Leviathan field will be transmitted through two 120-kilometer subsea pipelines directly to the Leviathan Platform.
-Natural gas will be processed at the platform before the treated gas and stabilized condensate flow from the platform through a northern entry pipeline connected to the INGL (Israel Natural Gas Lines) national gas transmission system, as defined in the National Outline Plan.
+Natural gas from the Leviathan field is transmitted through two 120-kilometer subsea pipelines directly to the Leviathan Platform.
+Natural gas is processed at the platform before the treated gas and stabilized condensate flow from the platform through a northern entry pipeline connected to the INGL (Israel Natural Gas Lines) national gas transmission system, as defined in the National Outline Plan.

 What does this mean for Israel?

 Connecting the Leviathan Platform to Israel via pipeline makes it possible for the Israeli energy sector to be based almost exclusively on electricity generated by natural gas – leading to a significant reduction in pollution and improved air quality in Israel.
 In addition, for the first time in history, Israel will become a significant energy exporter.